PivotDev/Pivot-11ty-Starter/README.md

       button using inner content
     {% endcall%}

-This example is a bit contrived since this could easily have been pased through the "title" variable we used, but in between the call and endcall blocks you can add any HTML or Nunjucks code.
+This example is a bit contrived, since the button text could easily have been passed through the "title" variable we used previously.
+The power of this technique is that in between the `call` and `endcall` blocks you can add any HTML or Nunjucks code.

-This is very useful for components like accordions, modals, etc where the inner content may be quite complex.
+This is useful for components like accordions, modals, etc, where the inner content may be quite complex.

 ## Custom Shortcodes